andlju/rabbit-demo/doc/talking-points.md

 *** Multiple Producers
 Start one producer.
 Give name "First producer".
 Send 5 messages.

 Start one consumer.
-Watch as they are consumed.
+Watch as they are processed.

 Start new producer.
 Give name Second producer.